Sam Smith (painter): Post War work

 Sam Smith returned to New Mexico after the war and in March, 1948 he married Harriette Holley Hening, the daughter of Horace Brand Hening, a New Mexico pioneer resident and editor of The Albuquerque Journal and The New Mexico Stockman.
 Smith began construction of a home and studio at 213 Utah Street in Albuquerque.
-In 1950 he began a teaching career in the College of Fine Arts at the University of New Mexico.
+In 1950 he began a teaching career as a Professor of Art in the College of Fine Arts at the University of New Mexico.
 He taught watercolor and oil painting until his retirement in 1986.
 Sam and Holley had three children, all born in April, three years apart: Cézanne, Rembrandt and Michelangelo.
 In 1962 Smith purchased a home at 432 West Colorado Ave. in Telluride, Colorado.
 At that time Telluride was, for the most part, a ghost town with Idarado Mining Company the only significant employer.
 The Smith family spent summers there and wintered over during a sabbatical the Artist took in 1963.
 Unfortunately, his wife Holley was plagued throughout her life by mental instability and depression.
 In 1974 she took her own life.
 Sam married Elizabeth Childers Black on May 31, 1978.
 He sold his home in New Mexico and moved with Elizabeth to Colorado.
 They spent winters in Telluride and summers on a houseboat on Navajo Lake near Bloomfield, NM.

 A Sam Smith Retrospective show was held in the fall of 1986 at the University of New Mexico Fine Arts Center in Albuquerque, NM.